Canner/vulcan-sql/README.md

 ### Step 2: Build self-serve documentation and catalog

-Vulcan will automatically build documentation and catalog.
+VulcanSQL will automatically build documentation and catalog.

-- **Catalog**: Vulcan will build a catalog page for data consumers.
+- **Catalog**: VulcanSQL will build a catalog page for data consumers.
 This page will consist of more clear information on data that is exposed as APIs.
 Description, Column information are all included.

 <p align="center">
   <img src="https://i.imgur.com/qz6swW2.png" width="800" >